Created We 1-Mar-17

 BBC 1 Schools Dots - Electronically Generated

-In September 1981, the BBC 1 clock, globe and schools countdown switched to using twin-stripe characters, and the yellow parts changed to green.
-By 1982 there was an electronically generated version where the white dots turned black as the seconds ticked by.
-This was last shown on Friday, June 24th, 1983 - the final day of schools programmes on BBC 1.
+In September 1981, the BBC 1 clock, globe and schools countdown switched to using twin-stripe characters and a modified colour scheme.
+The BBC Designs Department then created EAGLE (Electronic Announcements, Graphics and Logo Equipment) to replace physical captions.
+EAGLE generated the final iteration of the schools countdown, where the white dots now faded to black.
+This was used until Friday, June 24th, 1983, the last day of schools programmes on BBC 1.

 On Monday, September 19th, 1983 schools programmes moved to BBC 2.
 They were billed under the heading Daytime on Two and instead of a countdown, a daytime version of the BBC 2 symbol appeared ten seconds before each programme.
 With no Schools, BBC 1 closed down after Breakfast Time and started up again for Play School, which had also switched sides.
-It would be some years before BBC 1 would get its own Daytime schedule.
+It would be another three years before BBC 1 had a full daytime schedule.

 The OU Clock - Electronically Generated